YOUR FRENCH STAY

 • The collation of personal information is fair and lawful.

-• The Homeowner request full details of all party members on the booking form as a safety measure whilst the Guest is on holiday.
+• The Homeowner requests full details of all party members on the booking form as a safety measure whilst the Guest is on holiday.

-• The Guest should let the Homeowner know if they would like personal details removed from the Homeowners database, after the Guest's holiday.
-The Homeowner may use this information to send information about the property to the Guest at a future date.
+• The Guest should let the Homeowner know if they would like personal details removed from the Homeowner's database after the Guest's holiday.
+The Homeowner may use this information to send the Guest information about the property at a future date.

 • For more information, please view the Privacy Policy on the website.